weaviate/weaviate-io/_posts/blog/2022-09-21-Distance-Metrics-in-Vector-Search.md

 If you already have a working knowledge of Vector Search, then you can skip straight to the [Cosine Distance](#cosine-distance) section.

 ### Vectors in Multi-Dimensional Space
 Vector search engines keep the semantic meaning of your data by representing each object as a vector embedding.
 Each embedding is a point in a high-dimensional space.
-For example, the vectors for bananas (both the text and the image) are located near apples and not cats.
+For example, the vector for bananas (both the text and the image) are located near apples and not cats.

 ![Visual of Vector Search](/img/blog/distance-metrics/weaviate-vector-search-engine.png)

 *The above image is a perfect visual of what a vector engine is.
 To perform a search, your search query is converted to a vector - similar to your data vectors.
 The search engine then computes the similarity between the search query and the collection of data points in the vector space.*

 ### Vector Search Engines are Fast
-The best thing is, that vector search engines can **query large datasets**, containing **tens or hundreds of millions of objects** and still **respond** to queries in a tiny **fraction of a second**.
+The best thing is, vector search engines can **query large datasets**, containing **tens or hundreds of millions of objects** and still **respond** to queries in a tiny **fraction of a second**.

 Without getting too much into details, one of the big reasons why Vector Search engines are so fast is because they use the **Approximate Nearest Neighbor** (ANN) algorithm to index data based on vectors.
 ANN algorithms organize indexes so that the vectors that are closely related are stored next to each other.

 Check out this article to learn [Why Vector Search engines are so fast](https://weaviate.io/blog/2022/09/Why-is-Vector-Search-so-fast.html){:target="_blank"} and how they work.

-### Why different distance metrics?
+### Why are there different distance metrics?
-Depending on the Machine Learning model used, vectors can have ~100 dimensions or they could go into thousands of dimensions.
+Depending on the Machine Learning model used, vectors can have ~100 dimensions or go into thousands of dimensions.

 The time it takes to calculate the distance between two vectors grows based on the number of vector dimensions.
 Furthermore, some distance metrics are more compute heavy than others.
 Which might be a challenge for calculating distance for vectors with thousands of dimensions.